spacebox-org/spacebox/README.md

 	* Autostart

-There are some standard client features that have more dubious value such as LAN sync and bandwidth limits, so some consideration will have to be made before spending the time to implemenet those.
+There are some standard client features that have more dubious value such as LAN sync and bandwidth limits, so some consideration will have to be made before spending the time to implement those.

 * Some side perks that I hope to realize
 	* Significantly lower memory usage